CryptoShalix/CryptoShalix/README.md

-- 👋 Hi, I’m @Adlrg
+- 👋 Hi, I’m @CryptoShalix
 - 👀 I’m interested in code development and cryptos
 - 🌱 I’m currently learning angular and blockchain
 - 💞️ I’m looking to collaborate on any blockchain project
-- 📫 How to reach me https://twitter.com/CryptoShalix
+- 📫 How to reach me https://linktr.ee/CryptoShalix

 <!---
 Adlrg/Adlrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.